-Most financial planners will tell you that having an emergency fund to cover unexpected bills (like major car or home repairs or a trip to the emergency room) is a key to financial security.
+Most financial planners will tell you that having an emergency fund to cover unexpected bills is a key to financial security.

-The most commonly cited rule of thumb for how much you need in an emergency account is three to six months’ worth of living expenses.
+A commonly suggested guideline for how much cash you need to have on hand in an emergency account is three to six months’ worth of living expenses.
 This buffer can help keep you from dipping into your retirement savings and incurring early withdrawal penalties if an unexpected large expense comes up.

-But what if you’re retired and there’s no penalty for hitting up your retirement account in the event of an emergency?
+But how much cash should you have on hand in retirement since there’s no penalty for withdrawing money from your retirement account in the event of an emergency?

 Emergency Funds for Retirees

-Many experts recommend that retired folks keep between six and twelve months of daily living expenses in cash.
+Despite the ability to access retirement accounts, many experts recommend that retirees keep enough cash on hand to cover between six and twelve months of daily living expenses.
 Some even suggest keeping up to three years’ worth of living expenses in cash.

 Your emergency fund must be easy for you to access at any time.
 You should also avoid putting it in any account that could lose value, like stocks or a stock mutual fund.